 • Diabetic retinopathy

-The specific therapy of eye diseases naturally belongs primarily in the hands of ophthalmologists.
-But micronutrients can be very useful for prevention and basic therapy.
+The specific treatment of eye diseases naturally belongs primarily in the hands of ophthalmologists.
+But Micronutrients can be very useful in prevention and basic therapy.

 A central cause of many age-related eye diseases is oxidative stress